talalabbas84/perplexity-skyvern-ai/README.md

    - Input your query into the search field.
    - The app will send this query to Perplexity’s UI by automating browser actions with Skyvern, capturing the response, and displaying it in the frontend.

-3. **Monitoring Automation**:
-   - If you have Streamlit set up, you can monitor Skyvern’s interactions with Perplexity’s UI in real-time at [http://localhost:8501](http://localhost:8501).

 ### Configuration Options